North York brings its own unique charm and kaleidoscope of multicultural cuisine that rivals the other neighbourhoods in the city.

 TIP: Reservations are recommended.
 Also, note that they are closed Monday and Sunday and have limited lunch hours so make sure to check their schedule.
 4150 Yonge St.

-Near the famed Bridle Path is a delightful neighbourhood restaurant that serves the most authentic, colourful and flavour-filled Mediterranean cuisine.
+Near the famed Bridle Path is a delightful neighbourhood restaurant, Babel Restaurant, that serves the most authentic, colourful and flavour-filled Mediterranean cuisine.
 Fueled by the creativity of their chefs, friendly service and spacious outdoor dining, this is one of the best restaurants in North York to get your fix of dishes that span the 22 different countries that are intertwined on the menu.

 What you’ll immediately notice is how live-fire cooking is at the core of their creations.
 When you’re here, you have to try one of the city’s best hummus paired with their fresh pita, fall-off-the-bone lamb presented in a Moroccan Tagine pot, falafel that will take you straight to the streets of Egypt and the incredibly juicy beef tenderloin kebab.